admin@huanduytech.com +86-755-89998295

 2. Misconception: "Maintenance-Free" means no maintenance at all

-The Truth: "Maintenance-free" usually just means you don't have to add water, but the hardware still needs eyes on it.
+The Truth: "Maintenance-free" usually just means you don't have to add water, but the hardware still needs to be monitored.

 • Even with AGM or Lithium batteries, you must regularly check for terminal corrosion and loose connections.